 Secondary storage: Hard disk drives (HDD) vs. Solid state drives (SDD)

-Traditionally, computer storage has been kept in HDD, which tends to be slow because it relies on a spinning disk to store information.
-Then came SSD, which is up to 10x faster than an HDD at retrieving memory because it uses flash memory instead (meaning faster performance!)
-Although SSD is greater in speed and has significantly decreased in price during recent years, HDD remains the cheaper solution.
+Traditionally, computer storage has been kept in hard disk drives (HDD), which tends to be slow because it relies on a spinning magnetic disk to store information.
+Then came SSD, which is up to 10x faster than a HDD at retrieving data because it uses specialized circuits chips (flash memory) instead of a magnetic disk (meaning faster performance!)
+Although SSD is greater in speed and has significantly decreased in price during recent years, HDD remains the cheaper solution for large data sets.